wazuh/wazuh-documentation/source/user-manual/manager/manual-email-report/index.rst

     ...
   </ossec_config>

 This example will set the minimum level to 10.
-More information: :ref:`alerts section <reference_ossec_global>`.
+For more information, see the :ref:`alerts section <reference_ossec_global>`.

-When you have configured the ``alert_level``, Wazuh needs to be restarted for the change take effect
+After the ``alert_level`` has been configured, Wazuh needs to be restarted for the change to take effect.

 a) For Systemd: